Congenital antithrombin III deficiency

 A physical exam may show:

-A blood clot is treated with blood thinning medications (also called anticoagulants).
-How long you need to take these medications depends on how serious the blood clot was and other factors.
+A blood clot is treated with blood thinning medicines (also called anticoagulants).
+How long you need to take these drugs depends on how serious the blood clot was and other factors.
 Discuss this with your health care provider.

-Most patients have a good outcome if they stay on anticoagulant medications.
+Most people have a good outcome if they stay on anticoagulant medicines.

 Blood clots can cause death.
 Blood clots in the lungs are very dangerous.